 Call for Sites – Housing and Economic Land Availability Assessment (HELAA)

-To inform our evidence base for the new Local Plan we are inviting landowners, agents, developers and other interested parties to put forward sites for consideration for housing and economic development.
-The call for sites period runs from Monday 12 October to Monday 7 December 2020.
+To inform our evidence base for the new Local Plan we have invited landowners, agents, developers and other interested parties to put forward sites for consideration for housing and economic development.

 For further information or to submit a site, please visit the Call for Sites page.